-The Grand Aquarium is home to a wide array of sea creatures, such as hammerhead sharks, rays and abundant fish, while the Polar exhibits showcase walruses, sea lions, seals and penguins.
+The Grand Aquarium is home to a wide array of sea creatures, such as sharks, stringrays and turtles, while the Polar exhibits showcase walruses, sea lions, seals and penguins.
 Then of course there is everyone’s favourite – the Pandas!

 When the kids have had enough of ogling the animals, there is a cable car to ride and plenty of adrenalin-inducing rollercoasters and thrill rides – even for the really little ones.

 Click here to read our Tips for Visiting Ocean Park with Kids to learn how best to avoid the crowds.

 The Big Buddha

-If you are visiting with small children, bear in mind that you have to climb 268 steps to reach the Buddha – but the feeling of being so close to this enormous Buddha once you get to the top is worth it.
+If you are on a Hong Kong family trip with small children, bear in mind that you have to climb 268 steps to reach the Buddha – but the feeling of being so close to this enormous Buddha once you get to the top is worth it.

 Half the fun in visiting the Big Buddha is getting there – a 25-minute cable car journey aboard the Ngong Ping 360, offering spectacular views out over the South China Sea.

 Afternoon – Relax!

 Chances are, if you have spent the day at Disneyland Hong Kong, Ocean Park or visiting the Big Buddha, you are all going to be exhausted.

 Dinner with a View

-Whether you choose to book a babysitter for the evening or take the kids along too, there are many Hong Kong restaurants with a view to choose from – two of our favourites include Chinese restaurant Hutong and Café Grey Deluxe at the Upper House hotel for European Dining.
+Whether you choose to book a babysitter for the evening or take the kids along too, there are many Hong Kong restaurants with a view to choose from.
+Two of our favourites include Chinese restaurant Hutong and Café Grey Deluxe at the Upper House hotel for European Dining.

 Evening – Junk Boat Harbour Cruise

 Both the Duk Ling and the Aqua Luna offer evening harbour cruises, including ones that coincide with the Symphony of Lights show at 8pm every night.
 You can board these junk boat cruises in either Tsim Sha Tsui or Central Piers.
 If this is too late for your little ones, both these boats also offer afternoon cruises.

 Morning – The Peak Hong Kong

-The angle of the tram is so steep – 27 degrees at its most extreme – that you get the impression that the buildings are leaning into the mountain.
+The angle of the tram is so steep – 27 degrees at its most extreme – that you get the impression that the buildings are leaning into the mountain!

-Another Hong Kong highlight is the walk around Lugard Road, a 3.5km flat walk with great views over Hong Kong.
+The walk is flat, and is one of my kids’ favourite places to go scooting in Hong Kong.
 You can reward yourselves with a drink at an outside table at the Peak Lookout at the end.

 Lunchtime – Dim Sum at City Hall

-There are plenty of dining options up The Peak, but you can’t visit Hong Kong without enjoying at least one dim sum blowout.
-So for lunch, you’re going to head to the most famous place for dim sum in Hong Kong – Maxim’s Palace at City Hall.
+There are several dining options up The Peak, but you can’t visit Hong Kong without enjoying at least one dim sum blowout.
+So, for lunch you’re going to head to one of the must visit places in Hong Kong for dim sum, Maxim’s Palace at City Hall.

 It is one of only a few restaurants left in Hong Kong where dim sum is still served the traditional way – from steaming carts, piled high with bamboo baskets, pushed around by surly uniformed waitresses.

 Afternoon – Explore Hong Kong with Public Transport

-It’s time to get a feel for the real Hong Kong – and the best way to do this is to explore with public transport.
+It’s time to get a feel for the real Hong Kong, and the best way to do this is to explore with public transport.
 Hong Kong’s public transport is not only cheap and efficient, but it’s fun too!

 Ride the Star Ferry

-The Star Ferry one of the best ways to take in the Hong Kong skyline, and is a fun ride for the kids.
+The Star Ferry is one of the best ways to see the Hong Kong skyline, and is a fun ride for the kids.
 This iconic ride has been ploughing across Victoria harbour between Kowloon and Hong Kong Island for over a hundred years.

-Ride the Tram
+Ride the Hong Kong Trams